UKCloud/documentation/articles/managed-services/man-adv-managed-svcs-faq.md

 Advanced Managed Services is a suite of specialised managed support products focused on the middleware and back-end services supporting your solutions.
 This suite is comprised of the following products:

 - **Managed SQL Server** - Provides monitoring and support for your SQL servers.
-This level of monitoring and support, when coupled with SQL tuning and proactive SQL patching, provides you with the confidence that your SQL services are operating effectively.

 - **Managed Web Server** - Provides you with monitoring and support for IIS or Apache and supporting Windows or Linux servers.
-This level of monitoring and support, when coupled with proactive operating system patching, provides you with the confidence that your web services are operating effectively.

 - **Managed Active Directory (AD) Support** - Provides you with monitoring and support for your AD services and supporting Windows servers.
-This level of monitoring and support, when coupled with proactive Windows patching, provides you with the confidence that your AD services are operating effectively.

 - **Managed Remote Desktop Services (RDS) Support** - Provides you with monitoring and support for your RDS and supporting Windows servers.
-This level of monitoring and support, when coupled with pro-active Windows patching, provides you with the confidence that your RDS services are operating effectively.

 ### Does UKCloud deliver these services directly?

 Due to the technical competencies required to safely deliver these services, UKCloud may call upon the services of [Bell Integration](https://www.bell-integration.com/) to offer specialist level 3 support services and technical expertise.

-UKCloud will always be your single point of contact and retain ownership for all support incidents & service request, using Bell Integration as a 3rd line resolver group to augment our existing support capabilities for the technologies listed above.
+UKCloud will always be your single point of contact and retain ownership for all support incidents and service requests, using Bell Integration as a third-line resolver group to augment our existing support capabilities for the technologies listed above.
 All UKCloud’s standard service levels will still be applicable on the occasions where we escalate to Bell Integration for additional support.

-Situations where UKCloud may call upon the specialisms of Bell Integration may include:
+Situations where UKCloud may call upon the specialisms of Bell Integration include:

-- Patching of the above services to help ensuring the health of your environments.
+- Patching of the above services to help ensure the health of your environments

-- 3rd line incident support escalations.
+- Third-line incident support escalations

-- Assistant in a basic level of tuning and optimisation.
+- Assistance in a basic level of tuning and optimisation

-- Assistance with back-up and recovery tasks specific to the technologies listed above.
+- Assistance with backup and recovery tasks specific to the technologies listed above

-### Why have UKCloud chosen to embed Bell Integration in the delivery of these services
+### Why have UKCloud chosen to embed Bell Integration in the delivery of these services?

-Bell Integration as a UK based organisation that has a pedigree of offering specialised IT and Managed Services since 1996.
+Bell Integration is a UK based organisation with a pedigree of offering specialised IT and Managed Services since 1996.

 ## Support